 Specific Yield: The amount of water a unit volume of saturated permeable rock will yield when drained by gravity.

 Spill Prevention, Containment, and Countermeasures Plan (SPCP): Plan covering the release of hazardous substances as defined in the Clean Water Act.

 Split-The-Savings (Electric Utility): The basis for settling economy-energy transactions between utilities.
 The added costs of the supplier are subtracted from the avoided costs of the buyer, and the difference is evenly divided.

 Spoil: Dirt or rock removed from its original location--destroying the composition of the soil in the process--as in strip-mining, dredging, or construction.

-Spray Tower Scrubber: A device that sprays alkaline water into a chamber where acid gases are present to aid in neutralizing the gas.
+Spray Tower Scrubber: A device that sprays alkaline water into a chamber where acid gasses are present to aid in neutralizing the gas.